charliewebster05/01_-Pair_Trading/README.md

-##01_-Pair_Trading
-This project implements a simple pairs trading strategy using two highly correlated stocks (e.g., GOOGL and MSFT).
-It uses z-score-based signals to identify long/short entry points and evaluates performance with a backtested equity curve.

-#£About me
+##About me
-After developing an interest into financial python, I thought I'd make this my first project and showcase my interest to the wider community.
-This project was very fun and challenging and to those who view the code, feel free to give me some advice!
+Hello github, after developing an interest into financial python, I thought it was time to make a project.
+With a background in finance, I found it enjoyeable to contrast my knowledge and interest in finance to challenge myself to try and build something in python, something I haven't done before.
+Please feel free to drop improvements to my code, it'd be great to hear feedback.

+##Description

 ##Pairs Trading Strategy Backtest